mbusby/ComplexityByStartPosition/README.md

 I used Boost 1.54.0 and 1.62.0.

-You need to install it and either add it to your path so that g++ can find it or add it to the pathes of includes. e.g. if you are on Amazon cloud you may add something like the line:
+You need to unpack it to a folder and either add it to your path so that g++ can find it or add it to the pathes of includes. e.g. if you are on Amazon cloud you may add something like the line:
 -I/home/ec2-user/Software/boost_1_62_0